MysteryPancake/Houdini-Fun/README.md

 ### Without FBX

-Try using my node [Fast Straight Skeleton 3D](./hdas)!
+Try using my [Fast Straight Skeleton 3D](#-fast-straight-skeleton-3d) HDA!
 It gives you rest and deforming skeletons you can use with Joint Capture Biharmonic.

 To blend from T-Pose to animated, plug the animation into the first input and the T-Pose into the second input.
 Then blend the two skeletons with Skeleton Blend.